 Federal Law Does Not Stand In the Way

-- The decision to classify cannabis as a Schedule I drug was a political decision by Congress.
+The decision to classify cannabis as a Schedule I drug was a political decision by Congress.
 Nothing prohibits states from having penalties that differ from federal law.

-- Since 2014, Congress has included a rider to the Department of Justice funding bill to prevent it from intervening in medical cannabis states.
+Since 2014, Congress has included a rider to the Department of Justice funding bill to prevent it from intervening in medical cannabis states.

-- A federal appellate court ruled that the federal government cannot punish — or even investigate — physicians recommending the medical use of cannabis to patients.
+A federal appellate court ruled that the federal government cannot punish — or even investigate — physicians recommending the medical use of cannabis to patients.

-Thirty-Two States Have Laws Protecting Patients
+Thirty-Three States Have Laws Protecting Patients

-- Two-thirds of Americans live in a state that allows the medical use of cannabis.
+Two-thirds of Americans live in a state that allows the medical use of cannabis.

-- These laws are working well, enjoy strong support, and are protecting patients.
+These laws are working well, enjoy strong support, and are protecting patients.